Are you getting enough gelatin in your diet?

-Sometimes getting enough protein in my day is tough.
-I don’t always feel like cooking something for lunch and it’s easier to just throw together a salad.
-I don’t always have easy protein choices to throw in that salad available.
-Adding a few gummies to my meals or as a quick snack between meals helps me stay on track with my Trim Healthy Mama eating plan.
+Sometimes getting enough protein in your day is tough.
+You don’t always feel like cooking something for lunch and it’s easier to just throw together a salad.
+Or maybe you don’t always have easy protein choices to throw in that salad available.
+Adding a few gummies to your meals or as a quick snack between meals can help you stay on track with my Trim Healthy Mama eating plan.

 How to get the gummies out of the mold.